maurerit/springboot-backend-interview/README.md

    1) Is there an alternative to JPA?
    2) Do you know what the cons are with JPA as opposed to an alternative?
    3) What about the pros?
-3) Do you like Vavr?
-How can it improve the code?
-4) I want my server to use SSL.
+3) I want my server to use SSL.
    1) Can you recommend a way to implement that?
-5) Secure both POST & DELETE endpoints with a JWT.
+4) Secure both POST & DELETE endpoints with a JWT.

 ----